-Comparisons were drawn between the emissions modeling performed, SANDAG's conformity results, and default EMFAC inventory outputs.
-SANDAG's conformity results used the same data as the time-, speed- and link-resolved activity data used in the emissions modelling, except for EMFAC categories SBUS and OBUS.
-SBUS and OBUS were allocated according to the method described in Section 3.1.2, Major Links, in the emissions model, while the conformity results added EMFAC emissions data for SBUS and OBUS directly to their emissions results, without spatial or temporal allocation.
+model, while the conformity results added EMFAC emissions data for SBUS and OBUS directly to their emissions results, without spatial or temporal allocation.
 The conformity results also represented natural gas buses with gasoline emission factors.
 ICF compared the inventory to that from SANDAG's conformity results to verify that the time-, speed, and link-resolved emissions estimation methods were comparable to those used elsewhere.
 Percent difference of total emissions was used as a comparison tool between these methods, with percent difference calculated as the difference between the emissions model and the conformity results, normalized to the conformity results.
-A difference of less than 5% was seen between most pollutants, except for TOG, which saw differences of 20% in 2035 and 2050.
+A dDifference between the emissions model and the conformity results, normalized to the conformity results.
+A dDifference of 20% (conformity greater than modeled) in 2035 and 2050.
 This difference in TOG is attributed to the difference in estimating bus emissions.
 The bus fleet in San Diego is composed of buses that use natural gas, diesel, and gasoline as fuel.
-Though buses make up less than 1% of the total VMT, emissions from natural gas buses are responsible for over 20% of the total emitted TOG within San Diego County.
+Though buses make up less than 1% of the total VMT, emissions from nNatural gas buses are responsible for over 20% of the total emitted large emitters of TOG within San Diego County.
 For this reason, small deviations in the calculation of bus emissions can result in major differences in estimations of TOG, which is why the method to allocate bus emissions in Section 3.1.2 was used.